machinateur/android-chrome-tab-transfer/README.md

  navigate to `chrome://inspect/#devices` in any chrome based browser, like for example google chrome, installed on your computer.

+## Incomplete tab list

+Even though it is rare, there have been cases where the tab list was missing a small number of tabs.
+^
+In most cases the list was complete when re-tried.

+It was also reported in [#29](https://github.com/machinateur/android-chrome-tab-transfer/issues/29) that setting the `chrome://flags/#tab-group-parity-android` flag to **enabled**, this would also solve the issue.

 ## Building phar from source

 The phar can be built from source using [box](https://github.com/box-project/box).
 If you don't have it installed yet,